s8rr/Youtube-Stats-Bot/README.md

    - Create a new project.
    - Enable the YouTube Data API v3 in the Library.
    - Create an API key from the "Credentials" section.

+3. Set Up Your Python Environment:

+   - Ensure you have Python installed on your system.
+   - Install the required libraries using pip: